doutorsocrates90/doutorsocrates90.github.io/lectures.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iv-3bWFRRZ4?si=sX_Tc-S9ZanE1tO4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Co-organisation and co-moderation of a series of remote meetings regarding the Covid-19 Pandemic and beyond.
+Online, 2020.
 As part of [Careables](http://thisismy.art.br/careables-latin-america/) project, "We want to learn and further develop from the experience of responding to the pandemic that connected agents from the public, private sectors and civil society.
 We want to explore the times and their related actions and combine the past, the present and the future in a digitalised living space."

 ---